TypeMatrix 2030 vs. X-Bows: The Evolution of Ortholinear Ergonomics

 For over a decade, the TypeMatrix 2030 held a unique position in the ergonomic world.
 It was one of the first keyboards to boldly reject the staggered QWERTY standard in favor of a straight "matrix" (ortholinear) grid.

-But in 2025, TypeMatrix users face a dilemma: hardware limitations.
+But today, TypeMatrix users face a dilemma: hardware limitations.
 The 2030 relies on older scissor-switch membranes, lacks programmable software, and faces uncertain inventory availability.

 Enter the X-Bows Knight Plus.
 We designed our Natural Radial Layout not to compete with the TypeMatrix philosophy, but to evolve it.
 If you love the logic of a grid but crave the feel of mechanical switches, X-Bows is the successor you have been waiting for.